Using Facebook Ads to drive actual sales and results is no longer a myth, but are you making the most of what Facebook has to offer?

 How to Create Custom Audiences

-If you go into your Facebook ads account (Gabi recommends using Power Editor), if you look for the audiences tab, click on that.
+If you go into your Facebook Ads Manager and look for the audiences tab, click on that.

 Then you’ll get this: